AhmedSaadKader/image-processing-api/README.md

 - sharp().resize().tofile() to resize and save file in local
 - use fs createReadStream('image') to get image
 - stream.pipe(res) to view image in browser
+- handle all errors in error middleware
+- add caching middleware to check if file exists before creating new one